zenobio93/seat-docs/docs/guides/installation/manual_installation/centos.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

-# Ubuntu
+# Centos 7

-This guide attempts to explain how to manually install SeAT onto an **Ubuntu** Server.
-A small amount of Linux experience is preferred when it comes to this guide, although it is not entirely mandatory.
+This guide attempts to explain how to manually install SeAT onto a **CentOS** Server.
+A small amount of Linux experience is preferred when it comes to this guide, all though it is not entirely mandatory.

 ## Getting started

-We are going to assume you have root access to a fresh Ubuntu Server.
+We are going to assume you have root access to a fresh CentOS Server.
 Typically access is gained via SSH.
 All of the below commands are to be entered in the SSH terminal session for the installation & configuration of SeAT.
 If the server you want to install SeAT on is being used for other things too (such as hosting MySQL databases and or websites), then please keep that in mind while following this guide.

-Packages are installed using the `aptitude` package manager as the `root` user.
+Packages are installed using the `yum` package manager as the `root` user.

 !!! note "Eve Application and ESI"